Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Foot-spring-body dynamics in dense suspensions

-where $m_b$ and $z_b$ are the mass and the vertical position of the body, respectively, $z_p$ is the vertical position of the base of the plate impactor, $\zeta_s$ is the damping constant, $\zeta_s = \sqrt{k_s (m_p + m_b)/2}$.
-We also use Eq. \eqref{eq:fel} to recover the elastic force $F_{\rm el} (z_p)$ in this case.
-A typical motion of the foot-spring-body system can be seen in Figs. \ref{fig:5b} and \ref{fig:5c}.
-It can be seen that the solution of eq. \eqref{eq:eom_spring} agrees well with the results of the simulation.
-Thus, our empirical model Eq. \eqref{eq:eom_spring} is the reasonable model to analyze the motion of the foot-spring-body model.
+where $m_b$ and $z_b$ are the mass and the vertical position of the body, respectively. $z_p$ is the vertical position of the base of the plate impactor, and $\zeta_s:=\sqrt{k_s (m_p + m_b)/2}$ is the damping constant.
+Typical motions of the foot-spring-body system are shown in Figs. \ref{fig:6b} and \ref{fig:6c}.
+To solve Eq. \eqref{eq:eom_spring}, $\eta_{\rm eff}$ is estimated for the short time using Eq. \eqref{eq:eta_eff_m} as in the previous section, while Eq. \eqref{eq:fel} with a new set of parameters is used to recover the elastic force $F_{\rm el} (z_p)$.
+Here, we adopt $z_{\rm on}= 0.25 W_p$, $k=214 m_0 / (a_{\rm min} t_{g}^{2})$, and $k^{\prime}=114 m_0 / (a_{\rm min} t_{g}^{2})$.
+Then, $z_{\rm me}$ and $z_{\rm cut}$ are obtained using a parallel procedure in the previous section.
+We then solve Eq. \eqref{eq:eom_spring} numerically.
+As can be seen, the solution of Eq. \eqref{eq:eom_spring} agrees well with the simulation results.
+Thus, our reduced model Eq. \eqref{eq:eom_spring} is a reasonable model to analyze the motion of the foot-spring-body model.
 Initially, the foot experiences a strong deceleration as in the free-falling impactor due to the interaction between the foot and the suspensions.
 Meanwhile, the body continues to accelerate due to gravity.
-The system then exhibits a damped oscillation.
+Then, the system exhibits a damped oscillation.
 Due to the spring force and the stiffness of the suspensions, the foot undergoes multiple bounces ($u_p <0$) and also multiple jumps ($z_p > 0$).
-This result suggests that composite materials with elastic springs inside the body can maintain their position for a while.
+This result suggests that composites with elastic springs inside the body can maintain their position above the liquid surface for a while.

-We then evaluate the multiple rebound motion of the foot in detail.
+Now, let us investigate the multiple bounces of the foot in detail.
 First, we check how the motion of the foot depends on the stiffness of the spring $k_s$.
-The simulation results for different $k_s$ are shown in Fig. \ref{fig:5d}.
-Here one can see a lower tendency to multiple bounces or hops for higher $k_s$.
-Furthermore, for a rigid system ($k_s \rightarrow \infty$) the foot only bounces once and then sinks.
-This is similar to the prediction of the added mass model in Ref. \cite{mukhopadhyay2018}, where they suggested that running on suspensions is impossible for a perfectly stiff leg.
-We then examine the dependence of the initial velocity ($u_0$) in Fig. \ref{fig:5e}.
+The simulation results for various $k_s$ are shown in Fig. \ref{fig:6d}.
+Here, one can see a lower tendency to multiple bounces for higher $k_s$.
+Furthermore, the foot only bounces once and then sinks in a rigid limit ($k_s \rightarrow \infty$).
+This is similar to the prediction of the added mass model in Ref. \cite{mukhopadhyay2018}, where running on suspensions is impossible for a perfectly stiff leg.
+We also examine the dependence of the initial velocity ($u_0$) in Fig. \ref{fig:6e}.
 As expected, the foot sinks and does not hop at low $u_0$, since the impact-induced hardening is stronger at high $u_0$ \cite{waitukaitis2012,egawa2019,brassard2020,pradipto2021}.